 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to create a thread in response to the provided prompt for each forum.
-Each thread must be 300–350 words, include at least 2 peer-reviewed sources cited in current APA format, and demonstrate course-related knowledge.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to create a thread in response to the provided prompt for each discussion.
+Each thread must be at least 500 words, include at least 2 peer-reviewed sources cited in current APA format, and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
-Each reply must be 200–250 words, include at least 1 peer-reviewed source published within the last 5-10 years, and be cited in current APA format.
+Each reply must be at least 200 words, include at least 1 peer-reviewed source published within the last 5-10 years, and be cited in current APA format.

 For each Article Critique, the student must select 2 peer-reviewed articles published within the last 5-10 years.
-Using concepts presented in the weekly Reading & Study, the student must write a 4-7 page (double-spaced) critique of each of these articles in current APA format.
+Using concepts presented in the weekly Learn items, the student must write a 4-7-page (double-spaced) critique of each of these articles in current APA format.
 The title page, abstract, and reference pages are excluded from the page deliverable length.